 Preparing the soil for grass seed is crucial for successful grass seed germination and growth.

-Follow these steps to prepare your soil for grass seed:
+Follow these steps to prepare your soil for grass seed.

-Step 1: Clear the area
+Step one: Clear the area

 Remove debris, rocks and any existing weeds from the area where you plan to sow the grass seed.
 If you’re using a weedkiller, make sure you follow the manufacturer’s instructions carefully and leave plenty of time before moving on to the next step.